 Basic income per share is determined by dividing net income allocated to common stockholders by the weighted average number of common shares outstanding during the period.
-In periods of net loss, no effect is given to the Company's participating securities as they do not contractually participate in the losses of the Company.
 Diluted income per share reflects the potential dilution that could occur if options to issue common stock were exercised.
 In periods in which the inclusion of such instruments is anti-dilutive, the effect of such securities is not given consideration.